aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 ```

 ## **Clone Shape**
-To clone a shape to a slide using Aspose.Slides for Java:
+To clone a shape to a slide using Aspose.Slides for Node.js via Java:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 1. Obtain the reference of a slide by using its index.